New: Assessing sanctions – How to mitigate compliance risk and protect your business--> Read the full whitepaper

 Sanctions are restrictions used to stop individuals and entities who are involved in – or suspected of – illegal activities from engaging in certain industries.
 Government bodies and financial authorities both issue sanctions lists; these can be used to screen individuals and organisations for financial sanctions.

-A PEP, or Politically Exposed Person, is someone who holds a prominent position in public life – for example a senior member of government or law enforcement – making them more vulnerable to bribery and corruption.
+A PEP, or Politically Exposed Person, is someone who holds a prominent position in public life – for example, a senior member of government or law enforcement – making them more vulnerable to bribery and corruption.

-Sanctions searches and PEP screenings are a central component of your AML checks, as they confirm that your client doesn’t present a money laundering risk.
+Sanction searches and PEP screenings are a central component of your AML checks, as they confirm that your client doesn’t present a money laundering risk.

 The SmartSearch system completes Sanction and PEP screening on every AML check you perform, automatically triggering Enhanced Due Diligence on any matches.
 It then screens all customers every night and alerts you of any changes.